Arij Fatyma: Personal life

-Fatyma was born in North Carolina, U.S to Syed Jafri and Mehreen Jafri Syed.
-She has two brothers, Syed Qasim and Syed Qadir Jafri.
+Fatyma was born in North Carolina, U.S. to Syed Jafri and Mehreen Jafri Syed.
+She has two brothers, physician Syed Qasim and entrepreneur Syed Qadir Jafri.
 The family relocated to Karachi in 2005.
 She obtained second position in Board of Secondary Education throughout Karachi in her matriculation exams in 2005.

-Fatyma first married Businessman Faraz Khan in January 2014 and the couple divorced the same year.
+Fatyma first married businessman Faraz Khan in January 2014 and the couple divorced the same year.
 Her second marriage was to Canada-based Pakistani physician Ozair Ali.
 The ceremony was held in Karachi, Pakistan in 2017.
 Fatyma is currently settled in Michigan, U.S., along with her husband.
-Fatyma frequently visited Pakistan for her acting shoots and continue to appear in projects after the marriage.
+The couple have two sons, Isa and Yahya.
+Fatyma frequently visited Pakistan for her acting shoots and continues to appear in projects after the marriage.